tdegeus/pdfcombine/README.md

 pip install pdfcombine
 ```

-This will also install the necessary Python modules, **but not GhostScript**.
+This will install the necessary Python modules, **but not GhostScript**.

 ## From source